 - Is it light enough to run in for long periods?

 - Does it provide any practical coverage?

-Face masks, goggles, even sun glasses are a must–anything to cover the eyes.
-One’s nose, mouth and ears should also be lightly covered (i.e. be able to breath and hear, but avoid blood pathogens).
+Face masks, goggles, even sunglasses are a must–anything to cover the eyes.
+One’s nose, mouth, and ears should also be lightly covered (i.e. be able to breathe and hear, but avoid blood pathogens).
 It’s a difficult compromise.
 No one runs well with a lot of weight/obstructions on the head and face.
 But something is needed if a zombie is close.